DIVISIONS

 The Austin Police Department Homicide Unit is tasked with the investigation of all homicides, accidental deaths (non-traffic related), suicides, and deaths of a suspicious or undetermined nature inside the jurisdiction of the City of Austin.

 The Human Trafficking Unit enforces organized gambling, organized prostitution, and pornography-related state laws and city ordinances.
 The unit also investigates cases related to the trafficking of persons for sexual or labor exploitation.
-The unit works closely with members of the Central Texas Federal Law Enforcement Task Force to combat human trafficking.
-This unit was established in 2009 and is part of the Organized Crime Division.
+The unit also investigates cases related to the trafficking of persons for sexual or labor exploitation.
+The unit is a member of the Central Texas Coalition Against Human Trafficking and the Central Texas Federal Law Enforcement Task Force to combat human trafficking.

 The Impaired Driving Investigations (IDI) Unit investigates Driving While Intoxicated (DWI) cases in the City of Austin and enforces DWI laws to send an educational message to motorists who drink and drive.